Projects & Events

 A major outcome of this project was the publication of an European Handbook, a reference guide for the implementation of Circles in EU countries.
 This success drew attention from many European countries.
 Justice organizations in several countries had taken actual steps to implement Circles in the near future.
 Other countries were orienting, expressing their interest in preparing the national and local conditions under which Circles can be expected to function properly.

 In 2011 at a CEP conference on What Works, the initiative was taken to apply for a follow-up project.
-In this application the whole partnership of the DAPHNE project ‘Circles Europe: Together for Safety’ project is involved.
-The other partners in the project would be a Europe-wide selection of renowned organisations in practice and research regarding re-integration of offenders.
+In this application the whole partnership of the DAPHNE project ‘Circles Europe: Together for Safety’ project was involved.
+The other partners in the project were a Europe-wide selection of renowned organisations in practice and research regarding re-integration of offenders.
 This initiative eventually resulted in the project Circles4EU.

-In Circles4EU, prison and probation organisations in Bulgaria, Latvia and Spain will implement Circles in their relevant jurisdictions.
-These organisations join the partnership, together with research institutions in Sofia, Barcelona and Riga that have the competence to extend their research programmes towards re-integration of sex-offenders and victim prevention through Circles.
-Transferring Circles to these countries in Southern and Eastern Europe challenges the project to ‘test’ the methods described in the European Handbook in countries which are culturally different from the countries in the former Daphne project.
+In Circles4EU, prison and probation organisations in Bulgaria, Latvia and Spain implemented Circles in their relevant jurisdictions.
+These organisations joined the partnership, together with research institutions in Sofia, Barcelona and Riga that have the competence to extend their research programmes towards re-integration of sex-offenders and victim prevention through Circles.
+Transferring Circles to these countries in Southern and Eastern Europe challenged the project to ‘test’ the methods described in the first edition of the European Handbook in countries which are culturally different from the countries in the former Daphne project.

-At the same time, justice organisations in France, Ireland, and Hungary are seriously planning to implement Circles in a later stage.
-They join the partnership to conduct adaptation studies, together with the Circles4EU Network, and prepare future implementation.
+At the same time, justice organisations in France, Ireland, and Hungary were seriously planning to implement Circles in a later stage.
+They joined the partnership to conduct adaptation studies, together with the Circles4EU Network, and prepare future implementation.